Art and Beyond

 Benefits include:

-A non-verbal outlet for big feelings: Children can express things they may not be ready or able to talk about.
+✦ A non-verbal outlet for big feelings - children can express things they may not yet be ready or able to talk about

-Development of emotional regulation: Repetitive, creative actions such as colouring, cutting, or painting help calm the body and mind.
+✦ Development of emotional regulation - repetitive and creative activities such as colouring, painting and creating can help calm the body and mind

-Strengthening self-esteem and identity: Completing and displaying their work helps children feel seen and proud of their efforts.
+✦ Strengthening self-esteem and identity - creating and completing artwork can help children feel capable, seen and proud of their efforts

 Creative arts sessions are particularly effective because they meet children where they’re at developmentally, giving them tools to grow in confidence, connection, and emotional resilience.